-These new dynamic centers pose immense opportunities for sustainable investments, as their development is still manageable at this stage of growth.
-If middle-size cities manage to attract investment and engage in adequate urban planning processes to build sustainable mobility, energy and sanitation systems, twenty years from now urban centers in Latin America will be much more livable places.
+And the right time is now.
+If the medium-sized cities manage to attract investment and engage in adequate urban planning processes to build sustainable mobility, energy and sanitation systems, twenty years from now Brazil´s urban centers will be much more livable places.